Can Flamingos Fly? Exploring the Aviation Abilities of these Unique Birds 2023/24

 Display Flight

 During mating rituals, flamingos engage in distinctive flight displays.
-Males fly in twisted paths, loops, or inverted upside down maneuvers to impress potential mates.
+Males fly in twisted paths, loops, or inverted upside-down maneuvers to impress potential mates.

 Colony Relocation